SnoringCatGames/surfacer/docs/other_features.md

 ## Movement parameters

-We support a large number of flags and parameters for adjusting various aspects of player/movement/platform-graph behavior.
-For a complete list of these player-level params, see [movement_params.gd](/src/platform_graph/edge/models/movement_params.gd).
+We support a large number of flags and parameters for adjusting various aspects of character/movement/platform-graph behavior.
+For a complete list of these character-level params, see [movement_params.gd](/src/platform_graph/edge/models/movement_params.gd).

 Also, [sc.gd](https://github.com/SnoringCatGames/scaffolder/blob/master/src/config/sc.gd) and [su.gd](/src/config/su.gd) contain lists of interesting app-level params.

 ## Extensible framework for custom movement mechanics

 > TODO: Describe this system.
-For now, look at the code under `src/player/action/action_handlers/` for examples.
+For now, look at the code under `src/character/action/action_handlers/` for examples.

 > **NOTE:** The procedural pathfinding logic is implemented independently of this framework.
 So, you can use this to add cool new movement for human-controlled movement, but the automatic pathfinding will only know about the specific default mechanics that it was designed around.